 - information on what might happen once an allegation has been made

 Members of The Fostering Network can purchase our Allegations publication online for just £2 (the Signpost is available for £4 to those who are not members of The Fostering Network).

 Publications and training

-You can purchase our publication Safer Caring: A New Approach which covers some wider issues and suggests ways of thinking about the principles for safeguarding children and young people at the same time as protecting yourselves and your families from allegations and complaints.
+You can purchase our publication Safer Caring: A New Approach which covers some of the wider issues and suggests ways of thinking about the principles of safeguarding children and young people while simultaneously protecting yourselves and your families from allegations and complaints.

 The Fostering Network can also provide a training course on managing allegations, tailored to meet your service’s needs.
 Contact our training team for more information.

 Our member helplines provide confidential, independent and impartial advice for foster carers in the UK.

 Some fostering services provide access to advice and mediation workers who are employed by us.
 You can contact them by telephone and some may be able to visit or attend meetings with you.

 Legal protection insurance

 The Fostering Network provides our members with access to a legal protection insurance scheme.
 Our retired foster carer membership extends this insurance to members who are no longer fostering.